JMan4342/NoteTaker/README.md

   ## Testing
-  Below you will find screenshots and a video showing the application in action.
+  Below you will find screenshots and a link to a video showing the application in action.

   ## License